Best petrol lawn mower 2023: Keep your lawn trimmed with these petrol-powered lawn mowers

 Are you sure you need a petrol lawn mower?

 First of all, you need to decide whether you really need a petrol lawn mower in the first place.
 Electric and rechargeable mowers have enough power and range for most suburban gardens, and as long as you’re mowing on dry, flat ground, will generally be the better choice.
-That’s because they’re cheaper, lighter, easier to clean and maintain, and less likely to send your shed up in flames.
+That’s because they’re cheaper, lighter, easier to clean and maintain and less likely to send your shed up in flames.

 Where petrol lawn mowers come into their own is in the places electrical mowers can’t reach.
-If you want a self-propelled model that you can ride on or which drags you uphill after it, that’ll be petrol-powered.
+If you want a self-propelled model that you can ride on or which drags you uphill after it, that will be petrol-powered.
 If you need to mow large swathes of grass, or areas beyond the reach of even the longest extension lead, then you’ll need petrol.
 If you want to mow in the rain, well, you can with a petrol lawn mower, but expect a long maintenance and cleaning session afterwards.
 That said, wet mowing isn’t great for the grass itself, as it can compact the soil (especially if it has a roller for leaving stripes), and even see the grass torn out by the root rather than cleanly cut.

 Do petrol lawn mowers require more maintenance?